Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Methods

-\item \textit{Normal Constraints (set $N$):} These are constraints on the expected range of values of a healthy patient's data, for example, the normal range for heart rate is 60-90 beats per minute, along with rate constraints and dependencies across lab values and vitals (detailed in Section \ref{sec:norm proj}). \end{itemize}
+\item \textit{Normal Constraints} or \textit{Homeostasis Constraints} (set $N$): These are constraints on the expected range of values of a healthy patient's data, for example, the normal range for heart rate is 60-90 beats per minute, along with rate constraints and dependencies across lab values and vitals (detailed in Section \ref{sec:norm proj}). \end{itemize}